 - The dough can be used at this point, or you can store it in your fridge for up to 14 days.
 As if you could wait that long!!!

-- Dust the surface of the refrigerated dough with flour and cut off about half of it.
+- If you're going to bake one 2 lb. loaf, dust the surface of the refrigerated dough with flour and cut off about half of it.
 (About 2 lbs.)
-Dust it with more flour and quickly shape it first into a ball, and then into an oval (ish) shape.
+Return the other half of the dough, to the plastic container and store it in your refrigerator till you're ready to use it.
+Dust the dough you'll be baking with more flour and quickly shape it first into a ball, and then into an oval (ish) shape.
 Allow to rest for 40 minutes on a sheet of parchment paper that you have sprinkled with cornmeal.
 (If you HAVE a pizza peel, then use that to let it rest on, and to help you transfer it into the oven.
 I don't have a pizza peel, so I use parchment paper as my sling for transferring the bread dough loaf to the oven onto my baking stone.
 It can stay on the parchment paper for the baking: no problem.
 No need to transfer it off directly onto the stone.)

 - Preheat the oven to 450º, with a baking stone placed on the middle rack, and the bottom of a broiler pan on the shelf just below that.